MicrosoftDocs/microsoft-authentication-library-javascript/msal-javascript-conceptual/known-issues-ie-edge-browsers.md

 ---
-title: Issues on Internet Explorer & Microsoft Edge (MSAL.js)
+title: Known MSAL.js issues on Internet Explorer and Microsoft Edge browsers
 description: Learn about know issues when using the Microsoft Authentication Library for JavaScript (MSAL.js) with Internet Explorer and Microsoft Edge browsers.
 services: active-directory
 author: OwenRichards1